Mishkdim/rsschool-cv/cv.md

 ### About me

 ***I'm 30 years old.
 I have been working in specialty for 10 years.
 I want to try to become a front-end developer.***

+### SOFT SKILL

+1. Hard-working
+2. Sociable
+3. I work well in a team